apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.index.bloom.num_entries
 > Only applies if index type is BLOOM.
 This is the number of entries to be stored in the bloom filter.
-We assume the maxParquetFileSize is 128MB and averageRecordSize is 1024B and hence we approx a total of 130K records in a file.
+The rationale for the default: Assume the maxParquetFileSize is 128MB and averageRecordSize is 1kb and hence we approx a total of 130K records in a file.
 The default (60000) is roughly half of this approximation.
-HUDI-56 tracks computing this dynamically.
-Warning: Setting this very low, will generate a lot of false positives and index lookup will have to scan a lot more files than it has to and Setting this to a very high number will increase the size every data file linearly (roughly 4KB for every 50000 entries).
-This config is also used with DYNNAMIC bloom filter which determines the initial size for the bloom.<br>
+Warning: Setting this very low, will generate a lot of false positives and index lookup will have to scan a lot more files than it has to and setting this to a very high number will increase the size every base file linearly (roughly 4KB for every 50000 entries).
+This config is also used with DYNAMIC bloom filter which determines the initial size for the bloom.<br>
 > `Default Value: 60000`<br>
 > `Config Param: BLOOM_FILTER_NUM_ENTRIES`<br>